 With this specification, the key is how the content is launched and how the communication occurs with the LMS.

 This specification is all about how the navigation occurs from course to course.

 To understand SCORM better, let’s turn to the key components that are required to deliver online training and learning.
 They are:

 The LMS provides the canvas upon which training and learning can occur.
 From there, the training and learning materials will need to be populated via tools and courses.

 SCORM enables all three elements to transfer information with ease, making content shareable.
 Before SCORM, courses and tools had to be created specifically for an LMS.

 The DVD analogy is helpful, right?
 Instead of multiple DVD players, all you need is one.
 Instead of tailor made courses for individual LMS platforms, all you need is a tool or course that meets the SCORM standards.

-SCORM content an be easily created using many standard software packages.
-This can be as simple as making a powerpoint presentation.
+SCORM content can be easily created using many standard software packages.
+This can be as simple as making a PowerPoint presentation.